 OOIDA, TCA oppose recorder mandate

-The Owner-Operator Independent Drivers Association (OOIDA) and the Truckload Carriers Association (TCA) are opposing federally mandated on-board recorders for trucks, according to information from the associations.
+The Owner-Operator Independent Drivers Association (OOIDA) and the Truckload Carrier Association (TCA) are opposing federal-mandated on-board recorders for trucks, according to information from the associations.

-OOIDA and TCA filed comments November 30 with the Federal Motor Carrier Safety Administration (FMCSA).
-According to OOIDA, such a regulation “would not only be unconstitutional, but that it would not provide any more accurate records of HOS (hours of service) compliance than existing paper logs do.”
+OOIDA and TCA filed comments with the Federal Motor Carrier Safety Administration (FMCSA) November 30.
+OOIDA claims that such a regulation "would not only be unconstitutional, but that it would not provide any more accurate records of HOS compliance than existing paper logs do."

-The American Trucking Associations has estimated that hardware and installation for global positioning satellite (GPS) tracking devices total more than $1,500 per vehicle, and annual communication costs may exceed $1,000 per vehicle, depending on the uses.
+The American Trucking Associations has estimated that hardware and installation for global positioning satellite (GPS) tracking devices is more than $1,500 per vehicle and annual communication costs may exceed $1,000 per vehicle, depending on the uses.

 The association comments follow a FMCSA proposal for the recording devices to document driver compliance with hours-of-service rules.
 FMCSA earlier acknowledged some of the concerns apparent in its notice and asked for comments to be filed by the end of November 2004.

 © 2013 Penton Media Inc.